tomleung1996/openalex-relational-parser/README.md

 - **Missing data directories:** Ensure `data/openalex-snapshot-20250930/data` contains the OpenAlex gzip folders (works, authors, institutions, and so on).
 The CLI skips entities whose directories are absent.
 - **Slow smoke tests:** Use `--max-records` and `--max-files` to reduce runtime while verifying changes.
-- **Character encoding:** CSV files are written as UTF-8 with Unix-style newlines.
+- **Character encoding:** CSV files default to UTF-8 with Unix-style newlines; use `--encoding utf-16le` if a different encoding is required.

 ## Next Steps